AmanNegi/FlutterUIKit/README.md

 * **PageView, ListView, GridView** : To create list of items/pages the listView, gridview and pageview were used with custom animations to show custom effects.

 ### Pages/Screenshots of the application
-> The name is linked with the .dart file of the page
+> The name of each file is linked with the .dart file of the page for easy navigation.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|